pgRouting/workshop/docs/source/chapters/SQLfunction.rst

   :width: 300pt
   :alt: View of roads for vehicles

-.. rubric:: The vehicle is can not circulate on non pedestrian roads
+.. rubric:: The vehicle can not circulate on non pedestrian roads

 * Create a view of the allowed road network for circulation.
 * Routing `costs` will be based on minutes.